YordanMladenov/Windows-Batch-OS/readme.md

 Hello, I'm Windows Batch OS Version 1.0.
 I might get an update if the owner adds it.

 Made by YordanMladenov.
-Copyright copy; WinExperimenter.
+Copyright © WinExperimenter.
 All rights reserved.

 The license is the Apache License 2.0 (edited desc)